 |Clicking on the Settings icon will open up access to 4 further Widget functions.
 These are: Analyze, Data, Refresh & Maximize|

 |Clicking on the Analyze option will take you to the Analyze Grid.
 From here you will be able to perform ad-hoc analysis of the data.|

-The user can elected to drag and drop metrics from the left hand side, into the metrics, grouping, sort and filter areas to slice and dice the data.
+The user can elect to drag and drop metrics from the left-hand side, into the metrics, grouping, sort, and filter areas to slice and dice the data.

 |Add Function allows you to create new derived fields and manipulate data that is already on the grid.
 Add Function leverages the power of Cloud9QL.
 More details can be found here.|

 |Add Step yet again leverages the power of being able to perform sequential Cloud9QL operations upon the grid.
 For example, transforming data and then aggregating would be a 2 step process.|

 |This icon will display statistical information for the grid and a whole, along with the option to display a pairwise scatterplot of data interactions.|

 |You can download all of your data to a CSV by clicking on the download icon.|